 - Demonstrate an understanding of a theme-based, interdisciplinary approach to art education through written curriculum materials.

 - Demonstrate an understanding of child development, special needs, and how these topics relate to approaches to teaching art in the inclusive classroom.

 - Demonstrate knowledge about art and its significance in a variety of cultures and how a multicultural approach operates in the art curriculum.

-- Demonstrate artistic ability in portfolio reviews and the senior exhibition.
+- Exhibit artistic ability in portfolio review submissions and senior gallery exhibitions.